cdl-geneseo/geneseo-dictionary/I/IVCF.md

 # IVCF

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : IVCF

 Created by  Unknown User (krk5), last modified by  Unknown User (spe1) on Nov 20, 2012

 N., abbrev.
 Inter-Varsity Christian Fellowship.
 Religious organization of students on campus affiliated with Christianity, dedicated to meeting in small and large groups for prayer and discussion.Source: Dictionary of Geneseo English, Fall 2006, Marcantonio.As of 2010, 0% of students surveyed know the word.
 This word is either obsolete or limited in usage.(Fishkin, G-M, 2010)As of 2012, 85% of students surveyed know this word.
 35% believe it is of local origins.(Endress, G-M, 2012)